codefresh-io/venona/charts/cf-runtime/README.md

   #   name: my-codefresh-api-token
   #   key: codefresh-api-token

+  # -- Distinguished runtime name
+  # (for On-Premise only; mandatory!)
+Must be prefixed with "system/..."
+  name: "system/prod-ue1-some-cluster-name"

+# -- Set runtime parameters
+runtime:
   # -- (for On-Premise only; mandatory!)
 Disable agent
   agent: false
-  # -- (for On-Premise only; mandatory!)
-Distinguished runtime name
-  # Must be prefixed with "system/..."
-  nameOverride: "system/prod-ue1-some-cluster-name"
   # -- (for On-Premise only; optional) Set inCluster runtime (default: `true`)
   # `inCluster=true` flag is set when Runtime and On-Premises control-plane are run on the same cluster
   # `inCluster=false` flag is set when Runtime and On-Premises control-plane are on different clusters